styleguidist/react-styleguidist/docs/Configuration.md

 }
 ```

-**NOTE** If using a file path, it has to be absolute or relative to the config file.
+**Note:** If using a file path, it has to be absolute or relative to the config file.

 #### `template`